Sustainable Fish City

 Your shop or market can also use this commitment to tell customers about the important issue of sustainable fish and encourage them to make more sustainable choices and to support you in what you have chosen to do.
 Get in touch to find out more.

-You may also be interested in the Good Catch 'Fish & Chip Awards', open to all takeaway fish & chip shops.
-The Good Catch Award recognises fish & chip shops that have shown initiative in improving the environmentally responsible practices of their business and the seafood that they buy, serve and promote.
+You may be interested in the 'Fish & Chip Awards', open to all takeaway fish & chip shops.
+One of the awards usually recognises fish & chip shops that have shown initiative in improving the environmentally responsible practices of their business and the seafood that they buy, serve and promote.

 What action has been taken by the big supermarkets?